nychealth/mpv-vaccine-data/README.md

 # NYC mpox Vaccination Data
 This repository contains data on the mpox vaccinations in New York City (NYC).
-You can view a visualization of these data on the NYC Health Department's [Monkeypox Vaccination Data webpage](https://www1.nyc.gov/site/doh/data/health-tools/monkeypox.page#vaccine).
+You can view a visualization of these data on the NYC Health Department's [Mpox Vaccination Data webpage](https://www1.nyc.gov/site/doh/data/health-tools/monkeypox.page#vaccine).

 ***